 A charming place holder that doubles as a sweet party favor, this DIY terrarium place holder via Green Wedding Shoes is the perfect, easy craft that is sure to impress your guests.

 A Little Glitz

 Send guests home with a little sparkle.
 Glitter-dipped cooking spoons are a useful, glam favor that will remind guests of all the fun they had at your wedding every time they cook!
-Get the full tutorial from Something Turquoise.
+MAKE THIS

 For more handmade wedding decor ideas, check out these links: